netgroup/srv6-southbound-api-evaluation/README.md

     sudo python Pyroute2_LRE.py
     sudo python Shell_LRE.py

-After the execution is finished the results will be in LocalRuleEnforcement/LocalRuleEnforcement20.txt file
+After the execution is finished the results will be in /srv6-controller/LocalRuleEnforcement/LocalRuleEnforcement20.txt file

 ### How to Measure the CPU usage ###
-Go to /srv6-controller/cpu-measurements folder.
+Go to cpu-measurements folder.
 Run the plot-cpu.py code:

     sudo python plot-cpu.py